guildai/guild.ai/pages/start/optimize.md

 ## Overview

-In the [previous section](/start/index.md) you ran a sample training script `train.py`.
+In the [previous section](/start/index.md), you use Guild to run `train.py` --- a sample training script.
 In this section, you run the same script with different hyperparameter values to find lower values of `loss`.
 This process is known as [hyperparameter optimization ->](term:https://en.wikipedia.org/wiki/Hyperparameter_optimization), or hyperparameter tuning.